mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/security/policy-controls/gatekeeper/index.md

 #### Define the Constraint

-Constraints are then used to inform Gatekeeper that the admin wants a ConstraintTemplate to be enforced, and how.
+Constraints are then used to inform Gatekeeper that the admin wants to enforce a ConstraintTemplate, and how.

 Create the privileged pod policy constraint `psp-privileged-container` by running the following command: